-The illuminated bollard in the middle of St James Road has been run over again.
-And, at the junction – by the gay bar where the upside-down shopping trolley has been on the pavement all week – the traffic lights were stuck on red.
+The illuminated bollard in the middle of Fitzwilliam Street has been run over again.
+And, at the junction by the gay bar, where the upside-down shopping trolley has been on the pavement all week, the traffic lights were stuck on red.

-At the house that should be number 13 but is number 11a instead, the man with the big overcoat that restricts his movement, reversed his new car into a gate post.
-I judged he might not be in the mood to deal with my enquiry, so I pressed the doorbell and then waited as it made a protracted series of notes of seemingly random tone, length and volume.
+At the house that should be No.13 but is No.11a instead, the man with the big overcoat that restricts his movement was reversing his new car into a gate post.
+I judged he might not be in the mood to deal with my enquiry, so I pressed the doorbell and waited as it made a protracted series of notes of seemingly random tone, length and volume.
 Eventually a woman with a tea towel slung over her shoulder answered.
-She apologised; “Sorry about the bell, love.
+She apologised, “Sorry about the bell, love.
 I washed it last night and it’s not been right since.”